The Montauk Project: Experiments in Time: Overview

 The 1992 book and its follow up books are written in a first person style.
-The real photographs of the base and crude drawings of the project electronics in the book contribute to the authentic feel.
+The real photographs of the base and crude drawings of the project electronics in the book are used for a false sense of reality.
 Using a time travel theme, the characters alter history with visits to Jesus Christ, as well as altering the outcome of American Civil War and World War II battles.
 The authors claim the book is based on their recovery of repressed childhood memories of being abducted and experimented on against their will.
 In the book they also throw doubt on their claims saying ‘Whether you read this as science fiction or non-fiction you are in for an amazing story.’

 The book has been looked on as true by followers of the conspiracy theory, some of whom visit Montauk Air Force Base inside Camp Hero State Park.
 It has also been classified as science fiction.